 Remember, these traps will only work in a room where someone sleeps or rests, as bed bugs are attracted to body heat and the carbon dioxide you breathe out.

 Overall, bed bug interceptors work and are effective if used together with other treatment processes.
-They will help detect an infestation and allow you to continually monitor for these unwanted pests, but they can’t eradicate them.
+Although they can help detect an infestation and allow you to continually monitor for these unwanted pests, they can’t eradicate them.